aaronkyle/social-development/social-policy/social-policy_ifc.md

 2. The [Performance Standards](https://www.ifc.org/wps/wcm/connect/Topics_Ext_Content/IFC_External_Corporate_Site/Sustainability-At-IFC/Policies-Standards/Performance-Standards), which define clients' responsibilities for managing their environmental and social risks, including requirements for information disclosure.
 3. The [Access to Information Policy](https://www.ifc.org/wps/wcm/connect/topics_ext_content/ifc_external_corporate_site/sustainability-at-ifc/publications/publications_policy_aip "see also the 266 'Policy on Disclosure of Information'</p>
 "), which articulates IFC's commitment to transparency.

+In 2012&mdash;following an 18-month process of stakeholder consultation&mdashthe Sustainability Framework was updated to reflect the evolution in good practice for sustainability and risk mitigation.
+Among the issues addressed in the 2012 updates are supply-chain management, resource efficiency and climate change, and business and human rights.

+The 2006 edition of IFC's Sustainability Framework applies to investments that go through IFC's initial credit review process from April 30, 2006 to December 31, 2011.
+The 2012 edition of IFC's Sustainability Framework applies to all investment and advisory clients whose projects undergo IFC's initial credit review process after January 1, 2012.

 Investments made prior to April 30, 2006 are subject to the [Safeguard Policies](http://www.ifc.org/safeguards).